Number Conservation via Particle Flow in One-dimensional Cellular Automata: Open questions

 The set of all number-conserving one-dimensional cellular automata has, as we have seen, an intricate structure.
 It leads to many open questions, of which I will list a few, with comments: \begin{enumerate} \item How many number-conserving automata are there for a given state set $\Sigma$ and flow length $\ell$?

 \item How many flow functions are there for given $\Sigma$ and $\ell$?

-The answers to these questions are the same if $\Sigma$ is a minimal state set.
+The answers to this and the previous question are the same if $\Sigma$ is a minimal state set.
 For both questions, an explicit formula as answer is probably very complex.
 An asymptotic formula could be easier to find and might provide more insight.